Symmetronic/exact-linspace/README.md

 ### Node Modules

-- Run `npm install linspace --save`
+- Run `npm install exact-linspace --save`
-- Add an import to the npm package `import linspace from 'linspace';`
+- Add an import to the npm package `import linspace from 'exact-linspace';`
 - Then you can use the function in your code.

 ### UNPKG

-- Put the following script tag `<script src='https://unpkg.com/linspace@1.0.0/dist/linspace.umd.js'></script>` in the head of your index.html
+- Put the following script tag `<script src='https://unpkg.com/exact-linspace@1.0.0/dist/exact-linspace.umd.js'></script>` in the head of your index.html
 - Then you can use the function in your code.

 ## API